Velma96/Car-Rental-Booking-System/README.md

 ## Overview

 The Car Rental Booking System is a web application that allows users to browse available rental cars, filter them based on criteria, check availability, and book cars for specific dates.
-A simple and intuitive to-do liast application built using React and Vite

 ## Table of contents